leafo/lessphp-site/index.md

 **lessphp** is a compiler for [LESS][1] written in PHP.

 The entire compiler comes in a single includable class, but an additional command line interface to the compiler is included.
+It will run on PHP 5.1+.
 See the quick start for basic usage.

 For an overview of the syntax take a look at the [lessphp official documentation][2].